 Russel Wright would have agreed.
 He made many studies of color.
 His early American Modern and Iroquois lines featured colors from nature, and the glazes were patented.

 Tanaka’s lab will be a part of this season’s public tours, which begin May 18 at the site, which is at 584 Route 9D.
 See visitmanitoga.org.
 In addition to her residency, Tanaka has a solo show, No Home Go Home / Go Home, at the Matteawan Gallery in Beacon that opens May 26.
 That exhibit includes 12 paintings created with tea leaves, each representing a childhood memory from Osaka.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.